top of page

 Afterwards, we felt we were ready to start brainstorming what actual features and content we wanted to include in the solution.

-We started by brainstorming the content we wanted to include, and the actions we wanted to make available to users.
+content we wanted to include, and the actions we wanted to make available to users.

 Information architecture ideation